Funded education and training programs

 Work with people with special needs

-CHC43115 Certificate IV in Disability – Starts April 2023.
+CHC43121 Certificate IV in Disability Support – Starts March 2024.

 The nationally recognised Certificate IV in Disability will provide you with job ready skills to enter the workforce as a Disability Support Officer/Worker, Residential Care Officer or Disability Employment Coordinator.
+This program is delivered twice a year, contact YCC for the next start date.

 Work with community

 This course is a great starting point to prepare you for work in the community.
 You will learn about advocacy, community development, client needs assessment, teamwork, support group activities and administration in the Community Services sector.
+This program is delivered twice a year, contact YCC for the next start date.

 Learn-Local-logo